-Since the 1880s HIAS has welcomed refugees to the United States – all of them landing with both relief and trepidation.
-Today, HIAS partners with local social service organizations in 25 communities across the country, greeting newly arriving refugees, and helping them to begin new lives in safety and freedom.
+HIAS has welcomed refugees to the United States since the 1880s.
+Today, HIAS partners with local social service organizations in more than 20 communities across the country, greeting newly arriving refugees and helping them to begin new lives in safety and freedom.

-These critical supports help the newly arrived to feel welcome, and ease the path to becoming full participants in American life.
+These critical services help the newly arrived to feel welcome, and ease the path to becoming full participants in American life.